 - Well water is best for folks who want to control how their water is treated and prefer to drink mineral-rich, naturally filtered groundwater, but some people prefer city water because it’s treated for them and a more reliable supply of water.

 Table of Contents

 🏠 What is Well Water?

-A well is made by drilling a hole in the ground to reach a layer of permeable rock known as the aquifer.
-A pump system is then installed, which is used to transport the water up towards your home.
+A well is made by drilling a hole in the ground to reach a layer of permeable rock known as the underground aquifer.
+A pump system is used to transport the water up to your home.

 Advantages of Well Water